shipclojure/daisyui-hiccup/README.md

 ```

-2. Tell tailwind about `replicant-daisyui` sources for CSS JIT compoler
+2. Tell tailwind about `replicant-daisyui` sources for CSS JIT compiler

 In your `main.css` (or whatever name you use for the tailwind config file)
 ```css